brettcannon/sans-io/how-to-sans-io.rst

 may believe that the current implementations have poor APIs or poor correctness.
 However, many reimplementations do not occur for these reasons: instead, they occur because all current implementations either bake their I/O in or they bake their expected flow control mechanisms.
-For example, aiohttp was not able to use httplib's parser, because httplib bakes its socket calls into that parser, making it unsuitable for an asyncio environment.
+For example, `aiohttp`_ was not able to use `httplib`_'s parser, because httplib bakes its socket calls into that parser, making it unsuitable for an asyncio environment.

 By keeping async flow control and I/O out of your protocol implementation, it